Origen and Atrocities at Alexandria“Ecclesiastical History” – Book VI

 Thereupon, as by Divine direction, he journeyed from the land of Cappadocia, where he first held the episcopate, to Jerusalem, in consequence of a vow and for the sake of information in regard to its places.
 They received, him there with great cordiality, and would not permit him to return, because of another revelation seen by them at night, which uttered the clearest message to the most zealous among them.
 For it made known that if they would go outside the gates, they would receive the bishop foreordained for them by God.
 And having done this, with the unanimous consent of the bishops of the neighboring churches, they constrained him to remain.

-Alexander, himself, in private letters to the Antinoites, which are still preserved among us, mentions the joint episcopate of Narcissus and himself, writing in these words at the end of the epistle:
+“Narcissus salutes you, who held the episcopate here before me, and is now associated with me in prayers, being one hundred and sixteen years of age; and he exhorts you, as I do, to be of one mind.”
 These things took place in this manner.
 But, on the death of Serapion, Asclepiades, who had been himself distinguished among the confessors during the persecution, succeeded to the episcopate of the church at Antioch.
 Alexander alludes to his appointment, writing thus to the church at Antioch:

 “Alexander, a servant and prisoner of Jesus Christ, to the blessed church of Antioch, greeting in the Lord.
 The Lord hath made my bonds during the time of my imprisonment light and easy, since I learned that, by the Divine Providence, Asclepiades, who in regard to the true faith is eminently qualified, has undertaken the bishopric of your holy church at Antioch.”